adp162/alexa-vera-bridge/README.md

 Setup the client as follows:

-1. Modify the `upload.sh` script with the files to include in the package.
+1. Copy `client.cfg` to a new config file and modify as necessary.
 2. Create the client certificate (see `security/README`).
 3. Make sure you have the AWS CLI tools installed (see `lambda/README`).
-3. Create and upload the bundle (run `upload.sh`).
+4. Create and upload the bundle (run `upload.sh`).

 ### Testing the Skill
 With the interaction model defined and our client code uploaded, the last thing we need to do is enable testing and enter a description for our skill (if desired).
 Testing can be used to hear spoken responses from Alexa’s text-to-speech engine and also to see responses to utterances from the Lambda function we created.
 Don’t worry about any of the fields that say “Required for Certification”.
 These only become relevant if we ever want to publish our skill for anyone to use.